Sign in →

 Ordering Guidance

 This test is for patients diagnosed with cancer for whom results may impact treatment.
 A rapid turnaround time supports surgical and management decision making.
-For patients with cancer who do not need rapid results, order BRGYP / Hereditary Breast/Gynecologic Cancer Panel, Varies or COMCP / Common Hereditary Cancer Panel, Varies, depending on the patient’s personal and family history.
+For patients with cancer who do not need rapid results, order BRGYP / Hereditary Breast/Gynecologic Cancer Panel, Varies or COMCP / Hereditary Common Cancer Panel, Varies depending on the patient's personal and family history.

 This test is not appropriate for patients who do not have cancer.
 If testing is needed based on a previous diagnosis of cancer or family history of cancer, order either BRGYP / Hereditary Breast/Gynecologic Cancer Panel, Varies or COMCP / Hereditary Common Cancer Panel, Varies, depending on the patient's personal and family history.